On regularity and the word problem for free idempotent generated semigroups: A Rees matrix representation for regular -classes of

 Now define

-Note that $(i,j) \in K$ means $H_{i j}$ is a group which together with $er_j \in H_{1 j}$ and $e_{i,j(i)}r_{j(i)}' \in H_{i 1}$ implies (by the Miller--Clifford theorem) that $p_{j i} \in H_{1 1}=H$.
+Note that $(i,j) \in K$ means $H_{i, j}$ is a group which together with $er_j \in H_{1, j}$ and $e_{i,j(i)}r_{j(i)}' \in H_{i, 1}$ implies (by the Miller--Clifford theorem) that $p_{j i} \in H_{1, 1}=H$.

-It follows from \cite[Theorem~3.2.3]{Ho} that $P=(p_{j i})_{j \in J, i \in I}$ is a Rees structure matrix for $\overline{D}$ provided $D$ is a $\J$-class and the corresponding principal factor is completely $0$-simple.
-Indeed, following the proof of \cite[Theorem~3.2.3]{Ho} we can write down explicitly an isomorphism between the principal factor $\overline{D}$ and the Rees matrix semigroup $\mathcal{M}^0[H; I, J; P]$.
+It follows from \cite[Theorem~3.2.3]{HoBook} that $P=(p_{j i})_{j \in J, i \in I}$ is a Rees structure matrix for $\overline{D}$ provided $D$ is a $\J$-class and the corresponding principal factor is completely $0$-simple.
+Indeed, following the proof of \cite[Theorem~3.2.3]{HoBook} we can write down explicitly an isomorphism between the principal factor $\overline{D}$ and the Rees matrix semigroup $\mathcal{M}^0[H; I, J; P]$.
 We record the details of this here, since this correspondence will be important in what follows.

-For each $j \in J$ we have chosen and fixed a representative $\overline{er_j}$ of the $\H$-class $H_{1 j}$ of $\ig{\E}$.
+For each $j \in J$ we have chosen and fixed a representative $\overline{er_j}$ of the $\H$-class $H_{1, j}$ of $\ig{\E}$.
 The bar here signifies the element of $\ig{\E}$ represented by this word.
-Also, for each $i \in I$ we have chosen and fixed a representative $\overline{e_{i, j(i)} r_{j(i)}'}$ of the $\H$-class $H_{i 1}$.
+Also, for each $i \in I$ we have chosen and fixed a representative $\overline{e_{i, j(i)} r_{j(i)}'}$ of the $\H$-class $H_{i ,1}$.
 Now, the general theory of regular $\D$-classes tells us that every element of the $\D$-class $D = D_e \subseteq \ig{\E}$ can be written uniquely as $ \overline{e_{i, j(i)} r_{j(i)}'} \; h \; \overline{er_j} $ for some $i \in I$, $j \in J$ and $h \in H$.
 Then the mapping $\Theta$ defined by

-is an isomorphism between the principal factor $\overline{D}$ and the Rees matrix semigroup $\mathcal{M}^0[H; I, J; P]$ (see \cite[page~74]{Ho} for a proof that this is an isomorphism).
-We have chosen to adopt this bar notation here, which will remain in force for the rest of this section, to help clearly explain the relationship between (i) words over alphabet $E$ that represent elements of the $\D$-class $D$ (ii) the actual elements of the semigroup $\ig{\E}$ from this $\D$-class, and thirdly (iii) the corresponding elements of the Rees matrix semigroup $\mathcal{M}^0[H; I, J; P]$.
+is an isomorphism between the principal factor $\overline{D}$ and the Rees matrix semigroup $\mathcal{M}^0[H; I, J; P]$ (see \cite[page~74]{HoBook} for a proof that this is an isomorphism).
+The above bar notation will remain in force for the rest of this section, with the aim of making clear the distinctions and connections between: \begin{itemize} \item[(i)] words over alphabet $E$ that represent elements of the $\D$-class $D$; \item[(ii)] the actual elements of the semigroup $\ig{\E}$ from this $\D$-class; and \item[(iii)] the corresponding elements of the Rees matrix semigroup $\mathcal{M}^0[H; I, J; P]$. \end{itemize}

-It also turns out (see \cite[Section~3]{GR1}) that the $p_{j i}$ give us an alternative generating set for the maximal subgroup $H$.
-In fact, for technical reasons, we prefer the generating set consisting of their inverses, which is given by
+\begin{rmk} It also turns out (see \cite[Section~3]{GR1}) that the $p_{j i}$ give us an alternative generating set for the maximal subgroup $H$.
+(This remains true even without the assumption that the principal factor $\overline{D}$ is completely $0$-simple.)
+In fact, for technical reasons, we prefer the generating set consisting of their inverses, namely